 Current SSRV Board Members are:

 Tom is a lawyer and partner at Berrill & Watson Lawyers.
 He practices mainly in superannuation and insurance law, helping sick and injured people access insurance entitlements.
 He developed his passion for assisting people to access social security benefits as a volunteer at SSRV.

-Jacob currently works as a Manager in KPMG’s Policy, Programs and Evaluations practice, and previously at the Department of the Prime Minister and Cabinet and the Department of Communications.
+Jacob is currently the Director, Strategy and Performance at the Australian Trade and Investment Commission.
+He has over a decade’s experience working in and consulting to government, including working for the Department of the Prime Minister and Cabinet and KPMG.
 Jacob brings experience in public policy, strategy and economic analysis.